kotireddy680/Cloud-/README.md

 # Cloud-
-This is for entire Cloud Admin Troubleshooting solutions
+This is for entire Cloud_Devops Engineer solutions